Poodle Temperament, Energy Level, and Lifestyle Fit

 • Often friendly with other pets when socialized

-Early socialization helps prevent nervousness or overprotective behavior.
+Early socialization helps prevent nervousness or overprotective tendencies.

 Emotional Sensitivity and Awareness